shadowproject/blockchain/README.md

 -----------------------
 Why should I trust you?

 The donwload includes a DIGESTS.txt file which includes the sha256sum for the bootstrap file used to create this data file.
-You can verify this by comparing these values against those from https://github.com/shadowproject/bootstrap OR may generate your own bootstrap.dat, up to a same height, and verify that the sha256sum matches.
+You can verify this by comparing these values against those from https://github.com/shadowproject/bootstrap OR you may generate your own bootstrap.dat, up to a same height, and verify that the sha256sum matches.

 -----------------------
 Where can I get more info?